-- Vehicle Model: Aftermarket hitches can be tricky to install since all vehicles have different frames and undercarriages.
+- Vehicle Model: Aftermarket hitches can be tricky to install since vehicles have different mounting points, bolt holes, and frame designs.
 Bolt-on hitches, in particular, need to be designed to work with a particular model in order to have a quick and easy installation process.
 So, it is helpful to search for a hitch with your vehicle's make and model in mind.
 You will save yourself some time, money, and headache by finding the right hitch for your vehicle.

 - Installation: The way a hitch attaches to your vehicle will influence how safe and stable it is when towing a trailer.
 Many factory-installed hitches, for example, come welded or can be bolted onto the vehicle (as an upgrade).
 While welding is typically stronger, bolts offer a quicker installation process.
 That is why many aftermarket hitches use bolt-on designs; some that don't even require pre-drilling into a vehicle.

 - Pay extra attention to the weight capacity limits of your vehicle and any hitch you check out.
-Exceeding these limits make towing unsafe for you and the people around you.
+Exceeding these limits makes towing unsafe for you and the people around you.

 - You will need a good ball mount or weight distribution hitch to complete your towing setup if you are starting from scratch.

 - If you don't have much DIY or automotive experience, have a professional install your aftermarket hitch.
 Most local auto shops can handle bolt-on hitches.

 Q. Does the hitch ball mount matter for towing?

 Yes, because they come in different ball sizes from 1 1/4 inches to 3 inches diameter and the hitch receiver can be 1 1/4 inches or 2 inches.
 Make sure to check the weight ratings on the hitch ball mount to make sure it works for your trailer.